ndench/ndench.github.io/_drafts/csp-can-see-purpose.md

 ### Step four - webpack and unsafe-eval

-It this point I turned my attention to the obscene amount of errors coming through about using `unsafe-eval`.
+From this point I turned my attention to the obscene amount of errors coming through about using `unsafe-eval`.
 Our webpack config uses `devtool: eval` in order to speed up development builds.
 So I allowed unsafe eval in dev but not in production - that would negate the entire point of the CSP.